 Heavy Equipment Training Schools in Florida with Program Info

 Mid Florida Tech offers a number of professional, technical and continuing education programs for students near Orlando, Florida.
 The 2-year public college offers 53 certificate programs in arts and entertainment, legal services, hospitality, automotive technology, construction, health services and business administration.
-Students can take advantage of two heavy equipment programs offered by Mid Florida Tech.

 Diesel Technology Certificate Program